Risha-art/ML-Final/README.md

 ## Reproducibility

-All results in the writeup are reproducible from this notebook with a single `Run all`.
-Random seeds are fixed (`random_state=0`) for the headline train/test split and grid search, and the 50-split ablation uses seeds `0..49` for the per-split splits.
+All results in the writeup are reproducible by running the cells in sequential order, from top to bottom.

 ## Method summary